learn-co-curriculum/project-mode-ideas/README.md

 ## Ideas

+Remember, every project should answer a question or solve a problem.
+Please read the background section first before brainstorming.

 ### Curating-Focused
 * Wake Up Morning Texts / Email
   * A morning text/email with what you need to do know for today.